moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

     > This group has a GitLab Ultimate license to see all of the features while your personal username namespace requires a paid subscription or a free trial to access all of the features.

 1. From your **My Test Group** training subgroup, click the **New project** button.

+1. Continue to Task B.

+### Instructor-Lead Training:

+1. On the confirmation page, locate the `Your GitLab Credentials` section.
+Read this section carefully, noting the credential information provided and the expiration date.
+Your access to this group and all of the projects that you create is ephemeral and will be deleted after the expiration date.

+1. Click the **Download Credentials** button to download your temporary GitLab credentials.

+1. Click on **GitLab Dashboard** or the GitLab URL.

+1. Login with your temporary GitLab Credentials.

+    > This group your temporary account has been created in has a GitLab Ultimate license to see all of the features available.

+1. Click on the '**Create a project tile**.

+> Note: From this point forward, both the self-paced training and the instructor-lead training can follow the same instructions.

+## Task B. Create a project

 1. Select the **Create blank project** tile.